 - approving the Company’s internal documents on matters that are reserved to the Management Board;

-- resolving other matters related to the Company’s ongoing operations that are submitted for consideration of the Management Board by the Chairman of the Management Board, the Board of Directors or shareholders.
+- resolving other matters related to the Company’s ongoing operations that are submitted for consideration of the Management Board by the Chairman of the Management Board, the Board of Directors or the shareholder.

-- reviewing the Company’s financial and business performance and the delivery of the Company’s investment programme and financial plan;
+- reviewing the Company’s financial and business performance and the delivery on the Company’s investment programme and financial plan;

-- setting, extending and changing tariffs, fees and rates for services rendered by Russian Railways.
+- setting, extending and changing tariffs, fees and rates for services provided by Russian Railways.

 Remuneration of the Management Board

 In 2020, the remuneration of the members of the Russian Railways Management Board was paid in accordance with the Regulation on the Remuneration System for Members of Russian Railways’ Management

 The KPI framework used for bonus calculation purposes comprises a set of corporate and functional indicators.
 The list of corporate KPIs and KPI targets are approved by the Company’s Board of Directors Minutes No. 5 dated 30 December 2020. .
 The lists of functional KPIs and relevant KPI targets are approved by the CEO — Chairman of the Management Board on an annual basis.

 The total remuneration of the Management Board members accrued and paid in 2020 was RUB 1,307.285 m, including RUB 781.7 m in salaries and RUB 525.585 m in bonuses.
 The annual bonus for 2019 was paid to the Management Board members in accordance with the resolution of Russian Railways’ Board of Directors (Minutes No. 17 dated 5 June 2020).

 |First Deputy CEO

 |Deputy CEO, Head of the Directorate of Locomotive Traction